Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Non-Abelian vortex string and Liouville theory

 \subsection{Four-dimensional \boldmath{${\mathcal N}=2\;$} SQCD}

-Our starting point is the $\mathcal{N}=2$ SQCD in 4D with gauge group U(1)$\times$SU$(N)$; see, for example, \cite{SYrev} for a detailed review of this theory.
+Our starting point is the $\mathcal{N}=2$ SQCD in 4D with eight supercharges and gauge group U(1)$\times$SU$(N)$; see, for example, \cite{SYrev} for a detailed review of this theory.
 We take the number of fundamental quark hypermultiplets to be $N_f = 2 N$; with this choice, the $\beta$-function of the 4D SQCD is zero and the 4D coupling does not run.
 However, the conformal invariance of the 4D theory is explicitly broken by the Fayet-Iliopoulos (FI) term \cite{FI} with FI parameter $\xi$, which defines the vacuum expectation values (VEVs) of quarks.
 The FI parameter is not renormalized.

 At weak coupling $g^2\ll 1$, this theory is in the Higgs phase.
-In a vacuum where the first $N$ quark flavors are massless at zero $\xi$, the matrix of adjoint scalars of the $\mathcal{N}=2$ vector multiplet develops vacuum expectation value (VEV) of the form
+In a vacuum where the first $N$ quark flavors are massless at zero $\xi$, the matrix of adjoint scalars of the $\mathcal{N}=2$ vector multiplet develops VEV of the form

 where $m_A$ ($A=1,..., N_f$) are bare quark masses.
 Adjoint condensates \eqref{avev} break U$(N)$ gauge group down to U(1)$^N$, with the masses of the off-diagonal gauge bosons given by $|m_k-m_l|$ ($k,l=1,..., N$), while the quark masses of $q^{kA}$ and $\tilde{q}_{Ak}$ (two complex scalars of the $\mathcal{N}=2$ hypermultiplet) are equal to $|m_k-m_A|$.